 - Postpartum hemorrhage

-- Deceleration of the fetal heart rate
+- Slowed fetal heart rate

-- Fetal hypoxia
+- Fetal hypoxia (oxygen deprivation)

-Proving cases of birth injury or death due to medication errors is difficult without the right resources.
-Buttafuoco & Associates can help you develop your case of medical negligence or wrongful death and advocate on your behalf.
-Call 1-800-NOW-HURT to schedule a free case review.
+Given the complexity of these cases, proving a birth injury or death due to medication errors is difficult.
+Buttafuoco & Associates can give you the resources to build your case and advocate on your behalf.